Alexandria Ocasio-Cortez Slammed For Spending $300 On Haircut And Dye, But That’s About Average In Washington

 Langlois provided data that noted that the price Ocasio-Cortez paid for her work was about in line with what a woman could expect for the same service in just about any major city, particularly one like Washington, which has a steep cost of living.
 Langlois also pointed to data that shows that women generally pay more for the hair care than men, although some salons are attempting to move away from gender-specific pricing.

-Over on Twitter, several women took exception to the Times’ attempt to manufacture outrage over something so mundane.
+Over on Twitter, several women took exception to the Times‘ report.

 One, for example, noted that socialism doesn’t mean that everyone has to live in poverty.